 - carried out the breathing of humans and animals.

-Diffusion in Biology
+Role in Biology

 The photosynthesis is happening thanks to diffusion.
 Thanks to the energy of sunlight water are decomposed by chlorophylls into components.
 The oxygen that is released in this case enters the atmosphere and is absorbed by all living organisms.
 So, the very process of oxygen uptake by humans and animals, and the metabolism of plants, all this is supported by diffusion, without which Life itself could not exist.

-Diffusion Examples in Everyday Life
+Examples in Everyday Life

 What are examples of diffusion in everyday life?
 We can observe diffusion: